WE HAVE MOVED! Our new address is at Stony Point II - 9020 Stony Point Parkway, Suite 185, Richmond, VA 23235

 Annual Competitive Grants:

 Annual competitive grants should reflect the funding priority interests of the foundation as outlined above.
-These grants may be for a time-limited program, expansion or to pilot a new strategy.
-Requests for unrestricted operating support may receive lower priority.
+These grants may be for a time-limited program, expansion, focused operating support, or to pilot a new strategy.
 Generally, competitive grants are awarded for one year; a limited number of multi-year awards may be negotiated.
 The foundation will continue to give priority to organizations that seek innovative methods for addressing ongoing or emerging community needs.
 Collaborative solutions will receive higher consideration.

 Organizations that have received three consecutive competitive grants may not be eligible for additional funding for one calendar year.
 Please check with the Foundation.